eferrea/BCI-Master/README.md

 How to build BCImat example
-BCImat comes with a c++ a simple task controller interfacing with the BCImat. allowing users to perform sequential reacheas always starting from a cenral fixation point.
+BCImat comes with a c++ a simple task controller interfacing with the BCImat. allowing users to perform sequential reacheas always starting from a central fixation point.
-The c++
+The c++ program requires the graphic library SFML https://www.sfml-dev.org/download.php and the virtual reality peripheral network library (VRPN) https://github.com/vrpn/vrpn/wiki